Tauri App: One Frontend Codebase for Native and Web

 That choice is specifically for the web fallback.
 In the native app, I still use the store plugin instead of talking to the embedded browser's IndexedDB directly, because file-backed persistence is the point of using the plugin in the first place.
 On the web, there is no equivalent filesystem-backed path available through Tauri, so the question changes from "what is identical?" to "what is the best persistence option that still serves the purpose well enough?"

-That is a good match for this use case because:
+That is a good match here because:

-• it is asynchronous, like the native plugin boundary already is
+- it is asynchronous, like the native plugin boundary already is

-• it persists across page reloads
+- it persists across page reloads

-• it is available in normal browsers without extra infrastructure
+- it is available in normal browsers without extra infrastructure

-• it is simple enough that the mock stays small
+- it is simple enough that the mock stays small

 The Command Mapping

+With the storage choice out of the way, the rest is just command mapping.
 The mock currently handles four plugin commands:

 That command list effectively defines the storage contract that the rest of the frontend relies on.